dot mandala on black canvas

 If symmetry isn’t perfect, I use a compass or pre-drawn gridlines for precision.
 Consistency in spacing improves with slower dot placement.

-Uneven drying sometimes causes colors to bleed.
-I avoid this by working gradually and allowing layers to dry fully before adding new dots.
+Before attempting a challenging section or a new technique, I wait for the previous dots to dry.
+This way if I make a mistake, I can easily wipe away the new marks without disturbing the previously completed accurate portions.
 Sometimes I use a hot air gun (on low heat settings) or a hairdryer to dry my paint before the next layer is applied.
 Just be careful to not apply so much heat that your paint bubbles!

 Developing Your Own Style